Yacineos/portfolio/status.md

     * bulb on mobile ( iphone SE ) is too big
     15/03 ---------------------
-    * fixed bulb mobile -> reduced blur (too dark)
+    * fixed bulb mobile -> reduced blur (too dark) 22/03 ---------------------
+    * debut with the supabase service , found this weird bug using angular 17 with supabase : https://github.com/supabase/supabase-js/issues/936

 # DOING